sebbeaume/email-challenge/README.md

 ### Example:

-- Alice sent an email the Bob on the **Friday 12 January at 15:00 Paris time**, which corresponds to **21:00 in Singapore Time**
+- Alice sent an email the Bob on the **Friday 12 April at 15:00 Paris time**, which corresponds to **21:00 in Singapore Time**
-- Bob responded to this email on the **Monday 15 January at 9:00 Singapore time**, which corresponds to **03:00 in Paris time**
+- Bob responded to this email on the **Monday 15 April at 9:00 Singapore time**, which corresponds to **03:00 in Paris time**
-- Alice responded to this email on the *Tuesday 16 january at 09:05 Paris time**
+- Alice responded to this email on the *Tuesday 16 April at 09:05 Paris time**
 - The time elapsed between the moment Bob received the email and the time he answered is **60 hours**, or **216 000 seconds**
 - The time elapsed between the moment Alice received Bob's response and the time she answered is **30 hours and 5